A lot of factors can be responsible for a broken home, including improper communication, lack of time management, over-reaction, etc.

 If you think lawyers trust easily, think again.
 Lawyers have the propensity to be suspicious of other people’s intentions.

 The nature of law practice requires legal practitioners to examine everything.
 Lawyers scrutinize every statement, and inspect every document to protect their clients’ interests.

 Being suspicious can be one great skill to have as a lawyer.
 The ability to suspect and scrutinize everything can lead to many successes.

 But skepticism in marriage is bad.
 The tendency to always suspect their spouses can cause friction and bring a premature end to the relationship.

 There is no doubt that happy lawyers are good lawyers.
 A lawyer with a broken home is less likely to be happy or do well in the legal profession.

 The quality of your relationship affects your productivity as a lawyer.
 Many research studies have shown a link between a broken home and low productivity.

 In the book, Marriage & Family Wellness: Corporate America’s Business?
 A Marriage CoMission Research Report, Mathew D. Turvey, stated that the world of business and the world of family relationships have significant impacts on each other.

-Having a healthy family relationship will improve your effectiveness as a lawyer and increase your productivity.
+Having a healthy family relationship also requires taking care of your health.
+A good marriage will improve your effectiveness as a lawyer and increase your productivity.

 What do you think?